BenKuhnhaeuser/GPID/README.md

 ## Pipeline inputs
 **Required arguments:**
-Test sample and reference database:
+Sample and reference datasets:
-`-i`: Directory containing multipe genes for a sample of unknown identity
+`-i`: Directory containing multiple genes for a sample of unknown identity
 `-r`: Directory with corresponding reference databases of each gene for lineage of interest

 Calibration files to set pipeline parameters: